brimshot/quickPatterns/README.md

 quickPatterns quickPatterns(leds, NUM_LEDS);
 ```

-In your *setup()* function, configure FastLED as normal, then configure quickPatterns as described in the section below.
+In your *setup()* function, configure FastLED as normal, then add patterns to the quickPatterns controller as will be described below.
 ```
 void setup() {

-  ...
+  FastLED.addLeds<...>

-  // configure FastLED
+  ...  // configure FastLED
-  ...

-  ...
   // configure quickPatterns (see below)

   ...

 }
 ```